Questions to Ask When Calling References

 Duties and Fit

-- Other than caregiving, what did her duties entail?
+- Other than providing care, what did her duties entail?
 Was she open to other responsibilities?

 - Let me tell you more about the duties I'm planning to give her.
 I'd love your feedback on whether this is the right job for her given your own experience with her.